jimburton/scrabble/chapters/Chapter4.md

   rack.
 Any sequence of letters will do; it doesn't have to be a dictionary word as we aren't checking words against the dictionary in development.
-+ Use the `wordPutStarting` function to create a tests that plays several moves by each player.
++ Use the `wordPutStarting` function to create a test that plays several moves by each player.